chris-etienne/hackathon/doc/setting-up-ssh-windows.md

 #### Step 1.
 Set up for default identity

+0. Open Git Bash (press `Win+s` and look for Git Bash, it should be installed along with your git client).

-1. From the command line, enter ssh-keygen.
+1. At the bash prompt enter `ssh-keygen`.
 The command prompts you for a file to save the key in: